vivek8085/Employee-and-WorkOrder-Management-System/README.md

 ## About

-The Factory ERP project is designed to help manufacturing teams create and manage work orders, assign managers and employees, track status and materials, and provide role-based access controls.
+This ERP project is designed to help manufacturing teams create and manage work orders, assign managers and employees, track status and materials, and provide role-based access controls.
 It uses JWT for auth, MongoDB for persistence, and Socket.io for real-time updates.

 ## Key Features